- Religion and Philosophy»

-Spiritual and Stress
+Spirituality and Stress

 Relax to be Less Stressful

-Spirituality and Stress Affects individuals in a unique way
+Spirituality and Stress affects individuals in a unique way

 One late afternoon on a sunny April day, he drove from Phoenix, Arizona, north toward Flagstaff, and arrived at Oak Creek Canyon just as the sun was setting.

 The canyon wall, created over many centuries, surrounded a natural river that left him breathless.

 All the individual could think was, ''The wonder of it all.''
 Later that evening, on the ride back to Phoenix, he was accompanied by what seemed like thousands of stars in a crystal clear sky.

 Any of you who have been to this part of the United States, know that the stars appear so low in the night sky that that they seem almost touchable.

 He could not drive too long it seemed beyond his will before he had to pull the car onto the shoulder of the roadway.

 This, he did to get out and marvel at that sky with its twinkling ceiling.